pawurb/WaitForIt/README.md

 ```

 Even more complex stories could be implemented if you decided to mix conditions from more then one scenario struct.
+Of course you could also scatter event triggers and scenario executions throughout the app, they don't need to be in the same file.

 Implementation is based upon standard `UserDefaults` so data will not persist if app is reinstalled. `UserDefaults` key names are generated with struct names, so renaming the struct will reset all its data.
 You can also reset persisted data using `reset()` method.